chairiq/FoodCNNs/README.md

 # Deep learning approaches in food recognition

 This project is about food recognition with CNNs based on tensorflow and keras.
-The provided code is part of the book chapter Chairi Kiourt George Pavlidis and Stella Markantonatou, Deep learning approaches in food recognition, in the Book "MACHINE LEARNING PARADIGMS - Advances in Theory and Applications of Deep Learning" (Under Review).
-[Link](https://test.com/)
+The provided code is part of the book chapter Chairi Kiourt George Pavlidis and Stella Markantonatou, Deep learning approaches in food recognition, in the Book "MACHINE LEARNING PARADIGMS - Advances in Theory and Applications of Deep Learning" (accepted).
+[Link]

 Please cite this work as: